TheDigitalArchive-sol/the-archive/README.md

 ### Phase 2: Core Development (Q2 2025)
 - Develop Solana smart contracts to handle the royalty system and ownership tracking.
 - Implement the NFT system for the book cover.
-- Build the decentralized storage mechanism for the chapters using IPFS and Solana.
 - Implement a simple frontend interface for authors and contributors to upload books and interact with the platform.

 ### Phase 3: Royalty System and Testing (Q3 2025)